 - Show your child all of the different African flags and ask him to select 6 flags that he would like to use for his banner.

-- For a younger child, you can help him outline the flag designs on each envelope using a pencil and ruler, and then let your child color it in.
+- If you're working with a younger child, you can help him outline the flag designs on each envelope using a pencil and ruler, and then let him color it in.
 For older children, let them give it a go on their own, the flags don’t have to be perfect.

 - Ask your child to pronounce the name of the country represented by each flag.